adobe/ride/UsingAuthentication.md

 ## The Authentication Sample Filter

 In the Ride samples there is a com.adobe.ride.sample.filters.AuthFilter in the sample-service-extension project.
-This filter shows an example of how you can define how your system takes authentication data and authorized calls to your API:
+This filter shows an example of how you can define how your system takes authentication data and authorizes calls to your API:

 ```
-public class AuthFilter implements Filter {
+1  public class AuthFilter implements Filter {
-  @SuppressWarnings("unused")
+2  @SuppressWarnings("unused")
-  private final String callingServiceName;
+3  private final String callingServiceName;
+4

-  public AuthFilter(String callingServiceName) {
+5   public AuthFilter(String callingServiceName) {
-    Validate.notNull(callingServiceName);
+6    Validate.notNull(callingServiceName);
-    this.callingServiceName = callingServiceName;
+7    this.callingServiceName = callingServiceName;
-  }
+8   }
+9

-  public AuthFilter() {
+10  public AuthFilter() {
-    this.callingServiceName = "";
+11    this.callingServiceName = "";
-  }
+12  }
+13

-  public Response filter(FilterableRequestSpecification requestSpec,
+14  public Response filter(FilterableRequestSpecification requestSpec,
-      FilterableResponseSpecification responseSpec, FilterContext ctx) {
+15      FilterableResponseSpecification responseSpec, FilterContext ctx) {
+16

-    if (!requestSpec.getHeaders().hasHeaderWithName("Authorization")) {
+17    if (!requestSpec.getHeaders().hasHeaderWithName("Authorization")) {
+18

-      // Token retrieved from some code invoked here
+19      // Token retrieved from some code invoked here
-      String token = "somesupersecrettoken";
+20      String token = "somesupersecrettoken";
-      requestSpec.header(new Header("Authorization", token));
+21      requestSpec.header(new Header("Authorization", token));
-    }
+22    }
+23

-    final Response response = ctx.next(requestSpec, responseSpec);
+24    final Response response = ctx.next(requestSpec, responseSpec);
+25

-    return response;
+26    return response;
-  }
-}
+27  }
+28}
 ```

-There are two important things to look at here: (1) the constructor which takes an argument @ roughly line 5, and (2) the filter method @ roughly line 14.
+There are two important things to look at here: (1) the constructor which takes an argument (line 5), and (2) the filter method (line 14).

 Let's look at the filter method first.
 This is a Rest Assured built in method that is available to all classes that implement the Filter class.
 This method will contain all of the code you require, including references to external classes and libraries, in order to add information to your call that will make it able to be authorized.
 In this sample code, the filter checks to see if there is already an "Authorization" header in the RestAssured RequestSpec, and if there isn't, it adds one with "supersecrettoken" as the value.
 In the real world, there would be more  code here in order to authenticate and retrieve a token to put in as the value.